 The movies listed above are just a small selection of the content that's worth watching ahead of the debut of Loki on June 9.
 But if you're looking for a variety of films that will get you up to speed on everything you might of missed far it's a good place to start.
 This is especially true of Iron Man, as well as it's two sequels, which serve as the jumping off point for each phase of the MCU the Thor films, which show Loki taking on a variety of personalities.

 If you've exhausted your viewing of the Avengers-related movies, that in might be time to start an X-Men marathon.
 While the timeline throughout the existing films is a bit wonky, the original X-Men film and it's sequels are a solid primer for the characters you might see pop up when the mutants are reintroduced by Marvel Studios.

 And if you're still building up to all the action that Marvel has to offer, the more kid-friendly Incredibles 2 might be a good place to start.
 You can also take your viewing experience to the next level by operating Disney+ on a 4k compatible device.

 Once you've made it through this list of standout movies to watch on Disney+, you'll be prepared for the next round of content hitting the platform.
-In fact, Disney announced earlier this year that -- in addition to WandaVision and The Falcon and the Winter Solider series -- 11 other Marvel projects are already in the works.
-This includes the upcoming Loki series starring Tom Hiddleston -- which is set to premiere in June -- as well as the previously announced Ms. Marvel, Moon Knight and She-Hulk series.
+In fact, Disney announced earlier this year that — in addition to WandaVision, The Falcon and the Winter Solider, and Loki series — 10 other Marvel projects are already in the works.
+These include the previously announced Ms. Marvel, Moon Knight and She-Hulk series.
 So, buckle up!
 It's going to be a wild ride.